dfsmania/LaradminLTE/docs/sections/overview/what-is-laradminlte.md

 - **Powerful Menu System**: Config-driven and extensible menu system with support for: *nested items*, *links*, *section headers* and *dividers*.
   - Support to permission-based visibility that integrates well with **Laravel's Gate/Policies** or other authorization tool.
   - Automatic active state detection based on the current route, with support for custom logics.
+  - Support to localizations by using Laravel's built-in translation tools, making it easy to create multilingual admin panels.

 - **Advanced Configuration Options**: Provides deep customization for: panel layout, branding, navbar and sidebar behavior.
 All options are centralized in a single config file for simplicity and maintainability.